 With park workers planting along the river path the stilt pits, still pretty heavily flooded, were quite empty.
 A brief stop in the hide to photograph a Coot, was pretty pointless so I soon walked on.

 |Mallard in Flight|

-Having headed around the river path I was back making my way through the nature reserve via the central path and the first definite summer migrant flew overhead in the form of a solitary Sand Martin, it is always amazing to me that birds so small as this can fly half way around the globe each spring just to breed.
+Having headed around the river path I was back making my way through the nature reserve via the central path and the first definite summer migrant flew overhead.
+A solitary Sand Martin.
+It is always amazing to me that birds so small as this can fly half way around the globe each spring, just to breed.